Gardeners can bring excess produce to two locations to share with food pantry

-Ever Green House at Overland Trail Road and D Street in Gering from 5-7 p.m. on Tuesdays through September.
+Ever Green House at Overland Trail Road and D Street in Gering any time, Monday through Friday.

 First Baptist Church, 3009 Avenue I in Scottsbluff on Wednesdays from 9 a.m. through 1 p.m.
 Enter the kitchen door (the door on the east end of the north parking lot).
 Items can be placed on the counter.